Inaugurated in 1884, Madame Tussauds Museum in London displays wax statues of celebrities from all over the World.

 Alien Escape

-You needn’t have seen any of the Alien movie series to get an adrenalin rush from ‘Alien Escape’ at Madame Tussauds London.
+You needn’t have seen any of the Alien movie series to get an adrenalin rush from ‘Alien Escape’ at Madame Tussauds in London.

 In this section, you will step onboard the Covenant ship and come face to face with Xenomorph, the Alien.